tiagofontcruz/SnakeGameInPython/README.md

 * Open Eclipse by choosing the option "Open projects From File System".
 * Click on the green play button located in the center top to run the program.

-## Help

-Make sure that the Project is running as "1 Java Application" in the option "Run As".

 ## Authors

 Tiago Fontoura da Cruz reviewed by Professor Stephen Johnson.